google/deepvariant/docs/deepvariant-tpu-training-case-study.md

     As you train, you'll notice that not every checkpoint gets saved.
 If you want model checkpoints to be saved more frequently, one flag you can consider providing is `save_interval_secs`.
-With the current default (1000) when I ran this case study, the checkpoints were saved at roughly every 28,000 steps.
+With the current default (300) when I ran this case study, the checkpoints were saved every 5 minutes.
 If this doesn't provide enough granularity, you can decrease the number of seconds, then you'll have more saved checkpoints over time.
 The tradeoff is the space needed on your GCS buckets to keep these checkpoints around.

 1. If you have already run this command before, you might see this in your log:
     "Skipping training since max_steps has already saved."